odincov/discovering-pluto/README.md

 3. Copy existiong language directory and rename to the language you'd like to make traslation to e.g. `cp -r en/ de/`
 4. Translate text in all files in that directory
 5. Make a pull request

+## Todo

+* Better project description
+* Add repository usage description
+* Add CHANGELOG.md
+* Add an instruction for contributing to the project to README.md
+* Add an instruction for private usage of the repository to README.md